London has numerous watering holes that have been about for centuries. Here are six boozy beauties.

 Look: 'olde' is in the name.
 If that doesn't convince you of its history, surely nothing will.
 Ye Olde Cheshire Cheese was originally built in 1538 but like much of the city, burnt down in the Great Fire.
 It was swiftly rebuilt in 1667.

-This is the first of many pubs on this list to have literary greats among its clientele — Mark Twain, Alfred Tennyson, Sir Arthur Conan Doyle, PG Wodehouse, Charles Dickens (is there a pub Dickens didn't visit?) and, of course, Dr Samuel Johnson, for whom this place was a local.
+This is the first of many pubs on this list to count literary greats among its clientele — Mark Twain, Alfred Tennyson, Sir Arthur Conan Doyle, PG Wodehouse, Charles Dickens (is there a pub Dickens didn't visit?) and, of course, Dr Samuel Johnson, for whom this place was a local.

-It was once busy for another reason: eight erotic Georgian tiles were discovered in the pub's nooks, leading to conjecture that is may have once been a brothel.
+It was once busy for another reason: eight erotic Georgian tiles were discovered in the pub's nooks, leading to conjecture that is may have been a brothel.

 Ye Olde Cheshire Cheese, 154 Fleet Street, EC4A 2BU

 Ye Olde Mitre in Holborn lies mere metres outside the City of London.
 This was important to many of its past patrons — felons on the run who used the pub as sanctuary from the City's police force (or so the legend goes).
 Another interesting facet of Ye Olde Mitre's location is that up until the 20th Century, the land the pub and surrounding area was owned by the Bishops of Ely.
 There's an argument that it's still technically part of Cambridgeshire: